CharlesDexterW/Statistical_Tests/README.md

 ## Discussion & Results

-There's no statistical difference between time lapses in neither of the treatments.
-At least not with this dataset.
-But it's alright  because there was no big difference  between the motility of time lapse 5 and the starting time lapse of each sample.
-We just kept collecting samples to tell if there was any problem with the CPA formulations.
-So, there you go.
-If this dataset had given a significant difference among the time lapses, the logical next step would have been to run a Post-Hoc test to tell wich time lapse yields the most different result.
+So far, there's a significant difference between time lapses in the second treatment.
+The Tukey test indicates a significant difference in Time 5  in comparisson to the Times 15 and 20, during the second treatment.
+However, these preliminary results come from a sample too small to be considered statistically significant, according to the One-way ANOVA run at the end of the code.

 Author